 In 2015, 94% of cases reported to the police were dropped.
-One year later, this percentage had dropped to a remarkable 3%.
-This is down to the Keeping The Window Open project, a UN side-mission that directly collaborates with the police.
+One year later, this percentage has dropped to a remarkable 3%.
+This is largely down to the Keeping The Windows Open project, a UN side-mission that directly collaborates with the police.
 Recent legislation also means that domestic abusers, or those accused, can be removed from the household.

 Statistics demonstrate that only a handful of rape victims report their crimes to the police and, from this, an even smaller number of convictions are made.
 In Iceland, there are two emergency rape wards for women who have suffered sexual violence.
 These wards are staffed by specialised nurses, psychiatrists and support staff, as well as a team of lawyers to provide legal assistance and a line of communication to the police and the courts.